stevinz/stevinz/README.md

+## Some thigs I do:
-Web: www.scidian.com <BR>
+- 🌎: www.scidian.com
-IG: www.stevinz.com
+- 🧗‍♂️: www.stevinz.com

 <!--
 **stevinz/stevinz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.